Tremulant (EP)

-Tremulant is the debut EP release by progressive rock band The Mars Volta, released on April 2, 2002 on Gold Standard Labs.
-Produced by Alex Newport, the EP marks the only appearance of founding bassist Eva Gardner until the release of "Blacklight Shine" in 2022.
+Tremulant is the debut EP release by progressive rock band The Mars Volta, released on April 2, 2002, on Gold Standard Labs.
+Produced by Alex Newport, the EP marks the only appearance of founding bassist Eva Gardner until the release of The Mars Volta's self-titled album in 2022.
 A remastered version of the EP was released on April 16, 2014.

 Recording

 Regarding the EP's recording sessions, bassist Eva Gardner stated in 2009, "We were in Long Beach somewhere, and it was a really exciting time because it was just this new music.
 It was a new project for these guys, so they were almost really excited about it.
 It was great.
 We did three songs, and it was so fun for me too because it was the first time I had actually been in a more professional...
 I had done recordings before, but it was just home studios with friends and stuff.
 This was a more established group.
 It was fun to be in a professional studio, and to play with really, really great musicians."